Table Of Contents

 Terraform

-By composing features from more than 200 different providers, Terraform enables you to use best-of-breed features using logical topology.
+By composing features from more than 200 providers, Terraform enables you to use best-of-breed features using logical topology.

 4. RedHat Ansible – Open-source multi-cloud platform

 If you are looking to build a custom multi-cloud management tool, Ansible can help.
-You can use Ansible to ensure your cross-cloud infrastructure components work together in tandem to satisfy your use case requirements, whether you use only servers, or servers, virtual private networks, specific OS configurations, load balancers, and subnets in your application environment.
-Ansible aims to eliminate the guesswork involved in multi-cloud and hybrid cloud deployments.
-You can also automate your environments with policies rather than training entire teams on how to work with each cloud vendor in your setup.
+You can use Ansible to ensure your cross-cloud infrastructure components work together to satisfy your use case requirements, whether you use only servers or servers, virtual private networks, specific OS configurations, load balancers, and subnets in your application environment.

 5. Cloudify – Environment-as-a-Service platform